Abijithhebbar/Python-ds/Image duplication/Readme.txt

+Aim:
+To create 5 Duplicate images for the single image and store the image details in a json file

 Packages used : OS, JSON, PIL
 OS used to Iterate through the local folder to get the files JSON used to convert the dictionary to JSON